 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

-More examples of high-risk malware (trojan-type programs) are Glubteba, Nymeria and Ave Maria.
-Different trojans might be used for different purposes, either way, cyber criminals distribute to generate as much revenue as possible.
-Typically, they achieve it by stealing sensitive information, infecting computers with other malware, and so on.
-Any trojan-type software, if installed on the operating system, should be eliminated as soon as possible.
+More examples of high-risk malware (trojan-type programs) are Glubteba, Nymeria, and Ave Maria.
+Different trojans can be used for different purposes and cyber criminals distribute them to generate as much revenue as possible.
+Typically, they achieve this by stealing sensitive information, infecting computers with other malware, and so on.
+Trojan-type software should be removed from the operating system immediately.

 How did Torpig infiltrate my computer?

-We advise to be very careful with attachments or links that are presented in irrelevant emails, especially if they are received from unknown or suspicious addresses.
+Be very careful with attachments or links that are presented in irrelevant emails, especially if they are received from unknown or suspicious addresses.
 The safest way to deal with them is to simply leave them unopened.
-Another important thing is to download programs and files from official, trustworthy websites and using directs links.
-Tools/channels like party downloaders, installers, Peer-to-Peer networks, and other similar tools can be used to distribute malicious programs, that is why it is not a good idea to use them when willing to download or install some program.
-Installed software should be updated regularly, however, it should be done with tools or implemented functions that are provided by official software developers.
-Installed software or operating system should not be activated through 'cracking' tools.
-First, it is not legal and second, these tools often are designed to infect computers with malicious programs.
-And finally, it is important to scan operating system for threats with a reputable anti-virus or anti-spyware software regularly.
+Download programs and files from official, trustworthy websites and using directs links.
+Tools/channels such as party downloaders, installers, Peer-to-Peer networks, and other such tools can be used to distribute malicious programs.
+Therefore, do not use them to download or install programs.
+Installed software should be updated regularly, however, this should be done with tools or implemented functions provided by official software developers.
+Installed software or operating systems should not be activated through 'cracking' tools.
+This is illegal and they often infect computers with malicious programs.
+Scan operating systems regularly for threats with reputable anti-virus or anti-spyware software.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.